nuuuwan/news_lk3_data/README.md

 “However, since he had passed away, the responsibility fell to lawyer Jayampathi Wickramaratne.
 He was unable to make the necessary revisions.
 This oversight is regrettable, and I apologize to the nation for it.”

-However President’s Counsel Wickramaratne has explained that the leaving out Section 83 (b) of the constitution was a not an “oversight” but it was a result of instructions received by the then administration to avoid making changes that required a referendum.
+President’s Counsel Wickramaratne has explained that the leaving out Section 83 (b) of the constitution was a not an “oversight” but it was a result of instructions received from the then administration to avoid making changes that required a referendum.

 ...